SSWConsulting/SSW.Rules.Content/rules/storyboards/rule.md

   - ask-clients-approval
   - specification-review-presentation
   - software-for-product-design
+  - mockups-and-prototypes
 redirects:
   - storyboarding-do-you-conduct-specification-analysis-by-creating-mock-ups
 created: 2009-02-28T09:45:02.000Z
 archivedreason: null
 guid: ea408502-0f81-42b8-9ad7-0083bf125ae6
 ---
 Developers often arrive at client meetings armed with a bunch of impressive software design and architecture documents.
 When they present these materials to the client, there is often confusion or difficulty in grasping the content.
+Even worse, walls of text may not be read.

-Even worse, storyboarding solves this pain by giving the client a visual representation of requirements.
+Storyboarding solves this pain by giving the client a visual representation of requirements.
 This representation helps the client 'feel' the value and prevents miscommunications as the product is developed.

 <!--endintro-->
 Crafting a UX storyboard does not require artistic skill, it only needs to be a rough sketch that shows the sequence of events.
 They help developers and stakeholders understand what the UX and user scenarios will be, and are usually included in Spec Reviews.